GregBaugues/uiuc-counseling/README.md

 About seven years ago I started to get treatment.
 I take a pill for my bipolar every morning and [occasionally take stimulants for ADHD](http://baugues.com/adhd-meds) and life's been much improved.

-And over the last two years, I've had the privilege of speaking at a bunch of tech events on [developers and depression](http://devsanddepression.com).
+Over the last two years, I've spoken at a bunch of tech events on [developers and depression](http://devsanddepression.com).
 Last year I had the honor of returning to UIUC to speak to the students in the computer science program.
-That was a healing moment for me -- coming back to the site of my biggest life failure and speaking in the largest lecture hall in the new CS building just blocks from the apartment where I slept away my days during the worst year of my life.
+That was a healing moment for me -- coming back to the site of my biggest life failure and speaking in the new CS building just blocks from the apartment where I slept away the worst year of my life.

-I have two goals whenever I speak about this stuff:
+I have three goals whenever I speak about this stuff:

 1. Make it more okay to talk about depression and other mental illnesses by going first.
 2. Help folks realize that if they're struggling with certain symptoms, they may have a treatable mental health condition as opposed to just being a lazy bastard